v0xie/sd-webui-incantations/README.md

 This extension implements multiple novel algorithms that enhance image quality, prompt following, and more.

 ## COMPATIBILITY NOTICES:
-####  Currently incompatible with stable-diffusion-webui-forge https://github.com/lllyasviel/stable-diffusion-webui-forge
+####  Currently incompatible with stable-diffusion-webui-forge
 Use this extension with Forge: https://github.com/pamparamm/sd-perturbed-attention

+* Reported incompatible with Adetailer #21

-May conflict with extensions that modify the CFGDenoiser
+* May conflict with extensions that modify the CFGDenoiser

 ---
 ## Perturbed Attention Guidance